crescent-network/crescent/x/liquidity/spec/01_concepts.md

 ## Tick System

-We introduce tick system in Crescent DEX, alongside with enabling order book feature.
+We introduce tick system in DEX, alongside with enabling order book feature.
 This is a natural consequence because most exchanges with order book have its own tick system.
 The size of tick is configured by using the `TickPreicision` governance parameter.

 ## Liquidity Pool